Chxun820/arch-plasma-install-guide/README.md

 To manually clean pacman cache, run
 ```
-sudo paccache -rk
+sudo paccache -rk[num]
 ```
 Where, *k* indicates to keep "num" of each package in the cache.
+By default, it's 3.

 #### To automate paccache process